choria-io/vagrant-demo/environments/production/modules/hocon/README.md

 ## Module Description

 The hocon module adds a resource type so that you can use Puppet to manage settings in HOCON configuration files.
+If you would like to manage Puppet's auth.conf that is in the HOCON format see the [puppetlabs/puppet_authorization](https://github.com/puppetlabs/puppetlabs-puppet_authorization) module.

 ## Setup